ava-labs/avalanche-starter-kit/src/7-native-to-native-interchain-token-transfer/_INSTRUCTIONS.md

-# Bridge an Native Token to a Subnet as Native Token
+# Transfer an Native Token to a Subnet as Native Token

 The following example will show you how to send a native Token on C-chain to a Subnet as a native token using Teleporter and Foundry.
 This demo is conducted on a local network run by the CLI, but can be applied to Fuji Testnet and Avalanche Mainnet directly.